arbal/awesome-stars/README.md

 - [eon01/PainlessDocker](https://github.com/eon01/PainlessDocker) - Painless Docker book git repository.
 - [Berndinox/compose-v3-collection](https://github.com/Berndinox/compose-v3-collection) - Real World Swarm-Mode docker-compose V3 examples (docker stack deploy)
 - [faritvidal/Config-Traefik-2.2.X](https://github.com/faritvidal/Config-Traefik-2.2.X) - This is a repository that you create in order to have some scenarios in which you can use Traefik efficiently, it has a link to the official sites of each of the mentioned software.
-- [openschemas/dockerfiles](https://github.com/openschemas/dockerfiles) - More scaled example of using schema.org to generate metadata for Dockerfiles (container recipes)
 - [abhijithvijayan/awesome-stars](https://github.com/abhijithvijayan/awesome-stars) - A curated list of my GitHub stars by stargazed
 - [redecentralize/alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting new networks and tech aiming at decentralisation (in some form).
 - [andkret/Cookbook](https://github.com/andkret/Cookbook) - The Data Engineering Cookbook